Infernite101/AoTTG-2-Tester-Practice-Repo/README.md

 Read one or a few of them, and then click the green "New Issue" in the upper right, and write up a bug report yourself, following the same format.
 The bug doesn't have to actually exist, or be in AoTTG--you can describe a bug that exists in *any* game, or make something up about purple unicorns, as long as it's clear, understandable, and follows the correct format.
 Finally, make sure you mark the issue with a bug label!

 Once you're done, tell Antigasp (SlowDeepExhalation) that you created the bug, and he'll tell you if it should be changed or improved.
-If not, he'll give it the "Good Bug Report!" label, and you can pat yourself on the back.
+If it's good enough to qualify for the report writer role, he'll give it the "Good Bug Report!" label, and you can pat yourself on the back.